OscarSnva15/OscarSnva15/README.md

 - 🔭 I’m currently working in <a href="#" target="blank">Oscys</a>

-- 🌱 I’m currently Working on projects Python, Java Script, and Machine Learning.
+- 🌱 I’m currently Working on Python projects, Java Script pages, and Machine Learning models.

 - 🤝 I’m available for freelancing.